Prastavna/xodeforces/README.md

 # xodeforces

-A powerful Chrome extension that enhances your Codeforces experience with an integrated code editor and additional features.
+A powerful browser extension that enhances your Codeforces experience with an integrated code editor and additional features.
+Compatible with both Chrome and Firefox.

 **Currently not accepting any Pull Requests, until the extension is ready for release**